Erd\'{e}lyi-type integrals for $F_K$ function and their $q$-analogues

 where $\min\{\Re(\eta),\Re(\gamma),\Re(\eta+\gamma-\alpha-\beta)\}>0$ and

 We have $\displaystyle \int_{0}^{1}\mathrm{d}\mu_{\alpha,\beta,\gamma,\eta}(t)=1$ and $\mathfrak{m}_{0,\beta,\gamma,\eta}(t) =\mathfrak{m}_{\alpha,0,\gamma,\eta}(t) =\mathfrak{m}_{\eta,\gamma}(t)$.

 It is particularly noteworthy that Erd\'{e}lyi's integrals are not only of computational interest but also have many important and profound applications.
 Gasper \cite{Gasper-1975} has shown that \eqref{ErdelyiIntegral-2} provides a natural way to the formulas of Dirichlet-Mehler type for the Jacobi polynomials and the generalized Legendre functions.
+Virchenko and Fedotova also frequently used the integrals \eqref{ErdelyiIntegral-1} and \eqref{ErdelyiIntegral-2} in their study of the generalized Legendre functions (see \cite{Virchenko-1984}, \cite{Virchenko-Fedotova-1990} and \cite{Virchenko-Fedotova-Book-2001}).
 Sprinkhuizen-Kuyper \cite{Sprinkhuizen-Kuyper-1979} used \eqref{ErdelyiIntegral-2} to prove a compositional property for her fractional integral operator $I_{\nu}^{\mu,\lambda}$.
 The integral \eqref{ErdelyiIntegral-2} also plays an important role in the proof of product formula for biangle polynomials \cite{Koornwinder-Schwartz-1997}.
 The proofs of the compositional properties of Saigo's fractional integral operators $I^{\alpha,\beta,\eta}$ and $J^{\alpha,\beta,\eta}$ are based on integrals \eqref{ErdelyiIntegral-1} and \eqref{ErdelyiIntegral-2} \cite{Saigo-1978}.
 Raina \cite{Raina-2010} showed that the integral \eqref{ErdelyiIntegral-1} can be used to construct a solution to a certain Abel-type integral equation involving the Appell hypergeometric function $F_3$ in the kernel.

 We refer to integrals that have a form similar to integrals \eqref{ErdelyiIntegral-1}--\eqref{ErdelyiIntegral-3} as \emph{Erd\'{e}lyi-type integrals}.
 More precisely, for a given hypergeometric function, its Erd\'{e}lyi-type integrals can generally express it as an integral of the product of two functions of the same type (see \cite[p.
 2]{Luo-Xu-Raina-2022}).